-'''

-$ conan new Hello/0.1 -t -s
+\$ conan new Hello/0.1 -t -s

-'''

-A src folder will be created with the same "hello" source code as in the previous example.
-You can have a look at it, the code is straightforward.
+A src folder will be created with the same "hello" source code than in the previous example.
+You can have a look at it, is straightforward code.

 Now lets have a look to the conanfile.py: